WinDanesz/WizardryUtils/README.md

 **This mod requires the [Electroblob's Wizardry mod](https://www.curseforge.com/minecraft/mc-mods/electroblobs-wizardry) .**

+WizardryUtils contains shared functionality and code for my addons for Electroblob's Wizardry.

 **Features**
-WizardryUtils contains shared functionality and code for my addons, including:
 - Framework for new artefact types (Head slot Bauble, belt slot Bauble)
 - Capability-based handler for registering "dynamic" minion spells.
 This means minion spells no longer have to register a duplicate variant of the entity which implements various interfaces and methods to e.g., remove loot, drops.